turbot/tailpipe-plugin-aws/docs/tables/aws_waf_traffic_log/queries.md

   timestamp;
 ```

-### Analyze blocked requests by rule
+### Analyze Blocked Requests by Rule

 Retrieve the number of requests blocked by each rule, providing insights into which rules are most frequently triggered.
+This helps fine-tune security configurations.

 ```sql
 with blocked_rule as (